 Answering the question from the title, we think yes, there’s still sense in using a DMP, and there are still players in the market who could benefit from using it in the long run.
 Let’s briefly sum up the key points of this article:

-• A DMP can be used by both publishers and advertisers, but it is mostly a tool for gathering third-party data
+- Both publishers and advertisers can use a DMP, but it is mostly a tool for gathering third-party data and creating audiences with said data.

 Once again, we can’t predict the future of the platform; however, no matter if you buy or subscribe to a DMP solution, you’ll still need an ad tech stack to make use of it.